Expatriate Andorra: benefit from tax advantages while securing your assets

 The risk of dual tax residence

-In certain cases, your country of origin may continue to consider you as a tax resident if you retain significant ties to its territory (available housing, family, majority income, etc.).
+In certain cases, your country of origin may continue to consider you a tax resident if you maintain significant ties to its territory (available housing, family, primary source of income, etc.).

-This is known as a residency conflict, which can lead to double taxation if no precautions are taken.
+This is known as a conflict of residence, which can lead to double taxation if no precautions are taken.

 The role of the Franco-Andorran tax treaty